 I went the other night to hear Ben Foss speak… he is the author of The Dyslexia Empowerment Plan and his whole philosophy is just this.
 (Although 1 in 5 people are dyslexia..
 I am by no means saying this post is only for your identified or unidentified dyslexia learners… it’s just good stuff for all kids!)
 Don’t let these kids define themselves by their learning difference.. each child in your class has strengths and you need to work with what-cha-got!
 And that’s exactly what struggling readers have.. is a LEARNING DIFFERENCE… they just learn differently.
 My favorite quote of Ben Foss that night night from him was “Spelling.. it’s a cool party trick.”
 I am not saying it is not important… but it is surely not the only important thing we teach kids in school!

-Below this this video is a little dated but holds some great value to watch.
 We no longer say “Earth to Carole… answer the questions” but I have had people tell my son who is a struggling reader “just sound it out” when he is not intellectually able to do so.
 If he is not ready to sound out he is not going to no matter how many times you ask him to and no matter how many other activities he misses because he has not been instructed in a way he understands or is just not academically ready to do so even though the rest of the class is.
 I have also had a teacher tell my struggling reader when he tells her that his mom tells him to do something differently that she “does not care what her mom told her to do.”
-My child left felling like his teacher did not care.
+My child left feeling like his teacher did not care.
 I get what she was saying… but then I don’t because if my reader knows a different way that makes sense… so be it… run with it… listen to them and be open to your method is not the only method!
 These experiences with my own struggling reader made me really think about my own practice and making changes for the subtle things I may unknowingly do myself.
-The video points out the implications of these interactions with kids and it’s worth a watch!

 If a child is going to not be able to read a word because they can’t remember if it’s a d or a b or if it is a m or a n… just tell them upfront so they can be successful.
 Remembering 26 letters can be hard and overwhelming for some readers and in order to build confidence you have to give them as many opportunities as you can for them to be successful!
 If they struggle on a sound.. just tell them that sound.
 Don’t make a big deal out of it.
 If your goal is to get them to read and blend… don’t make it a task of remembering sounds.
 Yes it is a part of the process but again.. it’s hard for some kids!